Polyconseil/aioamqp/docs/introduction.rst

 Introduction
 ============

-This is the documentation for the aioamqp module.
+Aioamqp library is a pure-Python implementation of the AMQP 0.9.1 protocol using `asyncio`.

 Prerequisites